Fausto Bertinotti: Miscellaneous

 Bertinotti is an icon known to the Italian public for his "aristocratic" public image, mainly conveyed by his French R, his good manners and his elegant sweaters.
 His fascination with expensive cashmere is also part of his idiosyncrasy.
 This bourgeois look has often been seen as being in ironic contrast with his far left politics.

+On 4 June 2023, he took part as a speaker in a cultural meeting organised by the Grand Orient of Italy at Villa Bertelli (in Forte dei Marmi).
+On this occasion he presented his book entitled La dissoluzione della democrazia.

 Works

 Bertinotti has written a number of political, ideological and trade-union related works: